FreeSpirit11/silent-auction/README.md

 - Determines the highest bidder at the end of the auction.
 - Provides a user-friendly command-line interface.

+## File Structure

+- silent_auction.py: The main program file for the Silent Auction.

+- art.py: File containing the ASCII art and visual elements for the program.

 ## How to Use

 1. Run the program using a Python interpreter.